JJ-GRC/pki-portfolio-joia-jackson/labs/week-02/lab-01-symmetric-encryption.md

 I also had a hard time with the password.
 I don't know why i couldn't get it to work and had to start over from ground 0 multiple times.
 This took HOURS to run one scan.
 Which left me defeated and frustrated.
 I didn't have time this week to move to lab 2 and 3.

 I can't get this template right.
 I copied it over for labs and it seemed to change format just fine.
 I do this one for reflections and it doesn't format correctly.
 I'm not sure why.

+I copied the file name for the screenshot exactly from the assets folder and no link

 Examples: